vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 Though the term 'Sri' has many significant meanings, here the meaning of 'service unto the mother' (sevyarva) is prominently to be reflected upon.
 Being associated with such Goddess, who would generate particular kinds of affections for undertaking all kinds of divine services, the Supreme Paramatman is signified by the term 'Narayana' for attainment of perfect experience of the Lord, along with all auspicious qualities and vibhuties.

 The dative case in the term 'Narayana', signifies 'kainkarya' or divine service with the realisation of eternal subservience to the Lord.
 It does not signify only argerfor existence for His sake only.
 Through this realisation, all the services that are done to Him are signified by the dative case here.
 This is described as - ForGHET T rafa:' i.c. devoting wholly to the subservience of the Lord with full realisation of one's eternal nature of 'seshatva'.
 Here, as a prayer is offered to the Lord for attainment of this desire, a verb 'bhaveyam' is to be understood.
-The desired object

-328

-Essence of Srimad Rahasyatraya Saram

-(ishta-prapoi) is first prayed and for the fulfilment of that, by the term 'namas' the destruction of all undesirables (sarva anishta-nivritti) is prayed.
+The desired object (ishta-prapoi) is first prayed and for the fulfilment of that, by the term 'namas' the destruction of all undesirables (sarva anishta-nivritti) is prayed.

 Even for this term "Namah', a verb 'syam' should be taken as understood.
 It will yield the meaning 7 24 RITA' 544 RIC' i.e., may not anything be attained by me.
 By this term Namah' not only all obstructions to the rcalisation of Paramatman - such as ignorance, karma, karmavasana, ruchi and prakriti-sambandha (association with matter) - are desired to be terminated, but in addition to it, independent doership and independent enjoyership -